-This topic explains a scenario that you might encounter when running a
+This article explains a scenario that you might encounter when running a

-VACUUM command on a Delta Lake table stored in an S3 bucket.
+VACUUM command on a Delta table stored in an S3 bucket.

 VACUUM command would fail with the following error:

 Error in SQL statement: SparkException: Job aborted due to stage failure: Task 6 in stage 343.0 failed 4 times, most recent failure: Lost task 6.3 in stage 343.0 (TID 4130677, 10.25.122.176, executor 13): java.lang.AssertionError: assertion failed: Shouldn't have any absolute paths for deletion here

 The error no longer occurs in Databricks Runtime 5.0.
 If you are experiencing the error for a large number of tables, create a ticket with Databricks support to update the metadata.
 A quick workaround can be to:

 - Create a new table and provide the table location using s3a.

 - Write an insert query to insert the data from the old table to the new table.